 Builds community resilience, where this means 'one which is able to develop and engage community resources to respond to, endure and recover from adverse situations and long term challenges.
 Community resilience includes activities such as:

 Meets local wellbeing and health needs.
-Further details can be found on the Partners In Salford Website.

 The Neighbourhood assets profiles provide an overview of the needs and priorities within each of the city's eight neighbourhood areas, together with an assessment of the availability of community assets that residents and service providers could potentially use to help address those priorities.
 The profiles are intended for use by members of the public, community groups, organisations and anyone who wants to know about resources that exist within their community.